 Biographical

 The creator of this website was born at a very early age in Saint Louis, Missouri.
-When he was a year old his parents moved to the city of Affton in Saint Louis county where he grew up.
-Upon graduation from Affton high school he attended Saint Louis Community College and then Southern Illinois University where he earned a baccalaureate degree in physiology.
-Upon entering Washington University School of Dental Medicine in Saint Louis he graduated in 1975 as Doctor of Dental Medicine and practiced as a trusted and respected doctor of dentistry in Missouri for the next forty-one years until his retirement.
+When he was one year old his parents moved to the city of Affton where he attended public school.
+Upon graduation from high school he attended Saint Louis Community College and Southern Illinois University where he earned a B.A. degree in physiology.
+He then entered Washington University School of Dental Medicine in Saint Louis, graduated with a Doctor of Dental Medicine degree, and thereafter practiced as a licensed, trusted, and respected doctor of dentistry in Missouri for the next forty-one years until his retirement.

 Share this page